VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 `password:''` to each request, which means that the `password` field must be empty or missing in the log.
 This is useful in cases when sensitive information has leaked and needs to be hidden.

-To restrict log visibility within a specific stream, use the `extra_stream` query parameter.
+To restrict log visibility within a specific [log stream](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields), use the `extra_stream_filters` query parameter.
-The configuration below adds an additional [stream filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter) to each request based on the request path, and routes `/audit-logs` to a separate VictoriaLogs cluster:
+The configuration below adds an additional [stream filter](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter) to each request based on the request path, and routes `/audit-logs` to a separate VictoriaLogs instance:

 ```yaml
 users: